-Is your teen artistic, or do they enjoy making things?
-They could start a product-based business.
-They can make products like lip gloss, art, magazines, and more.
+Are you artistic, or do you enjoy making things?
+You could start a product-based business.
+You can make products like lip gloss, art, magazines, and more.

 The opportunities are endless.
-Keep in mind that, as the parent, you may need to sign up for a business name, taxes, and more if you go this route.
+Speak with your parents before pursuing this opportunity because they may need to help you create a business name, manage taxes, and more if you go this route.

-The above opportunities barely scratch the surface.
-With a little creativity, you can find numerous jobs for teens that let them earn good money.
+Starting your own business is fun, but it does take a lot of work.
+Fortunately, with a little creativity, you can find numerous online jobs for teens that earn good money.

 Labor Laws for Teen Workers

 It’s exciting to get a job as a teenager.
-However, there are several things you need to know before looking for jobs for 14 or 15-year-olds.
+However, there are several things you need to know before looking for jobs for 15-year-olds and younger.

-You can consult the Department of Labor in your State, or this site to learn about the laws where you live.
+You can consult the Department of Labor in your state or the Employment Law Handbook website to learn about the child labor laws where you live.

 Follow the Laws

 Many jobs require background checks and drug tests from their employees and potential employees.
-Even as a minor, your teenager may have to follow these requirements.
+Even as a minor, you may have to follow these requirements.